fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading response' text="
-For today, your response should be directed at answering one specific question:
+For today, your response should be directed at answering two specific questions:
-- How are (in the selections for today) Twitty and Wallace trying to accomplish the same thing?
+1. How are (in the selections for today) Twitty and Wallace trying to accomplish the same thing?
+2. How do these articles explain what is at stake in terms of food justice?
 "%}